-Before we go too far, a little background on the numbers you see attached to these field jackets.
-Rather than a random product number, this number actually refers to the year that specific garment became standard issue.
+A little background on the numbers you see attached to the field jackets we profile below.
+They’re not random; they actually refer to the year that specific garment became standard issue.

 The M-51 Field Jacket

-The M-51, along with the M-65 (discussed next) is what most likely comes to mind when you think of classic men’s military jacket.
+What most likely comes to mind when you think of the classic men’s military jacket is the M-51 (or the M-65, discussed next).
 It’s iconic, and for good reason.

 Made from a midweight canvas, the M-51 is most commonly found in olive green.
 Its